d19fe8/CTAT-detector-plugins/README.md

 	- Don't like any of the above canonicalization schemes (and/or misconception labeling schemes)?
 Please contribute to this collection by creating your own canonicalization function, and feel free to use one of our examples as a guiding template.

-- **current-step error count**
-	- Description: keeps a running count of attempts on each step in an interface
-	- Outputs: the running count of attempts on **the most recent step the student has worked on** (e.g., if a student has tried 30 times on a particular interface element, the output will be "30")

-- **stagnation**
-	- Description: outputs alerts after
-	- Outputs: custom message after each specified time-interval (e.g.,, "idle for more than 30 seconds", "idle for more than 1 minute", "idle for more than 2 minutes")

 ________________________________

 **In-development:**

-- **BKT**
 - at least one variant of BKT and at least one BKT-driven detector
 	- predictive stability
 		- Description:
 		- Outputs:
 	- possibly: BKT + contextual guess and slip --> Arroyo et al., carelessness detector
 		- Description:
 		- Outputs:

 - **Simple wheel-spinning detectors**
 	- ...